forestryio/k8vent/README.md

 endpoint
 `https://webhook.atomist.com/atomist/link-image/teams/WORKSPACE_ID`,
-where `WORKSPACE_ID` should be replaced with the same Atomist workspace/team ID used in the `K8VENT_WEBHOOKS` environment variable above.
+where `WORKSPACE_ID` should be replaced with the same Atomist workspace ID used in the `K8VENT_WEBHOOKS` environment variable above.
 The POST data should be JSON of the form:

 ```javascript
 {